Is vegan protein powder good for you?

 Simply because there are detectable amounts of heavy metals in protein powder does not render it unsafe to consume, nor does it discount the benefits it offers as part of a balanced diet.
 To put matters into perspective, according to a study by the U.S. Food and Drug Administration, we consume more metals from common foods like kale, apples, avocados, than we consume from plant-based supplements.
 In other words, if you are eating a healthy serving of any of these foods, you are probably ingesting more heavy metals than you would from a serving of vegan powder.

-The heavy metal scare created by the Clean Label Project is misleading.
-We should take these findings seriously, especially given the popularity of vegetarian and vegan diets, but they should not deter us from using plant-based protein powders.
+We should take heavy metals seriously, especially given the popularity of vegetarian and vegan diets, but we should not the fact that plants contain heavy metals deter us from using plant-based protein powders.
 Instead of worrying about heavy metals in your protein powder, you should focus your attention on the ingredient list.

 Any type of vegan protein powder can help you boost your protein intake, but not all vegan protein powders are good for you.
 This is because most vegan protein powders are full of heavily-processed ingredients that look nothing like real food.
-Here are a few of the top ingredients to avoid when buying protein powder.
+Keep reading to learn more.